Reader Question · Career Development

 Not “someone senior.”
 One person.
 By name.
 Looked up on LinkedIn the night before.
 With one question you would only ask them.

 The reason this works: attending a conference without a target is like shopping without a list.
 You come home with nothing you needed.
-Attending with one target gives your day a shape.
+With one target, your day has a shape.
 If you have the conversation, great.
 If you don’t, you still did something deliberate.

 Over three days, that’s three named targets.
 If one turns into a real conversation, you’ve made the conference worth it.